"When I Was A Small Boy"

 Billboard, April 1, 1950.

-The Old Plantation Melody Boys were a Rosenberg group, sponsored by Old Plantation sausage.
-The group included, at various times, Lester Woytek (guitar) and Frank Juricek (steel guitar).
-"Old Pop Watts" was not a member of the group, merely their sponsor.
+The Old Plantation Melody Boys were a Rosenberg group, formed around January, 1946, that sometimes included Houston players, sponsored by Old Plantation sausage (owned by M.J.
+"Old Pop" Watts).
+The group included, at various times, Lester Woytek (guitar-vocals) and Frank Juricek (steel guitar).
+Watts was not a member of the group, merely their sponsor.
 They broadcast in Houston over KXYZ and KTHT, and appear on all subsequent Phamous releases.

 "When I Was A Small Boy" is an updated version of an old folk song, alternatively known as "Dallas County Jail" and "Logan County Jail."
 A version was printed in John Cox's Folk-Songs of the South (1925), Vance Randolph's Ozark Folksongs (1946), and finally Malcolm Laws in Native American Balladry (1964), who gave it the number "E 17."
 Laws was unaware of Otis's version, but is aware of the verse "I'm going down to Huntsville to wear that ball and chain."
 Interestingly, blues singer Henry Thomas inserts this same line in a completely unrelated song, "Run Mollie Run" (1927).
 (Gene Autry's "Dallas County Jail Blues" is not related, despite the title.)

 Eight releases on Phamous have been recovered, all on 78 and all probably dating from 1950-51.
 All except the first and last have the legend "Blind Troubadours" on the label.